 At Drury Design, you work with an expert who guides you through our pain-free home remodeling process.
 Your style inspires your design and your designer will help you coordinate the products that suit you.
 3D drawings are a great tool to show you how all your materials fit together.

 “We’d rather have our clients approve the final outcome up front.
-Change orders can add time to the schedule and money to the budget,” Linda notes.
+Change orders can add time to the schedule and money to the budget,” Janice notes.
 “And, we can pinpoint any potential construction problem areas we’ll need to fix before we even get started.”